NGEET/fates-docs/README.md

 # Documentation Contributions

-Contributors looking to update the documentation will need to have computer, prefferably a digital computer, with sphinx installed on their computer for testing.
+Contributors looking to update the documentation will need to have a computer, prefferably a digital computer, with sphinx installed on their computer for testing.
 Specifically the build Makefile will call "sphinx-build".

 Contributors will likely need to work in three files where the meat of the documentation for fates is held: